StellaLii/StellaLii.github.io/_posts/2022-08-18-Working-Sample.md

 ![UML](/picture/WorkingSample/NewIssues.jpg)

 ### 6 Grading for New Issues
 For new issues, we need to use our grading system to add metrics to each scenarios based on their types.
 The metrics will help us automatically test the software's performance.
+**Nominal Evaluation**
+Stopping simulation
+SDC hard brake reaction point
+Cut-in Evaluation
+Tailgater reaction times
+VRU react to the SDC
+Exhibited reaction stopping simulations
+Swerving model
+Safety-related buffers